This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Medical malpractice cases are among the most complex and challenging to win, so you need an Oregon cerebral palsy lawyer to help you.
 The laws governing these cases vary by state.

 In Oregon, for instance, you have two years from when you discovered the negligence to file a malpractice lawsuit.
-You might not have known, though, that there is an exception for minors.[1]
+There is an exception for minors.
+You can pause the clock for five years after the incident or one year after their 18th birthday, whichever comes first.[1]

-Oregon also allows for mediation between plaintiffs and defendants to help reduce the number of cases that go to trial.
-Your lawyer will be able to fight on your side during arbitration and take your case to court if necessary.
+Oregon also allows mediation between plaintiffs and defendants to help reduce the number of cases that go to trial.
+Your lawyer can fight on your side during arbitration and take your case to court if necessary.

 Both federal and state laws protect your child from discrimination and ensure a free and appropriate education.